alexanderromanoff/FileManager/README.md

 ### exit
 Quits the FileManager, goes back to shell.
 Ignores any given arguments.

-###### Note:
-The flags aren't provided.
-If the commands are used with invalid arguments or on the directories with limited permissions, the warning will appear.

 ## Usage example
 <img width="786" height="537" alt="image" src="https://github.com/user-attachments/assets/f536b68c-c28b-466e-bea7-afd670bb0953" />